-Persons who wish to try hunting and/or trapping without taking a hunter education course may buy an Apprentice Hunting License at any license agent or WVdnr.gov (see page 45).
+Persons who wish to try hunting and/or trapping without taking a hunter education course may buy an Apprentice Hunting License at any license agent or WVdnr.gov (see page 46).
+The AHJ and AAHJ licenses include fishing privileges.

 No one who has ever had a base hunting license may buy the Apprentice License.
 A hunter who buys the Apprentice Hunting License must possess all other required documentation and stamps while hunting and must be accompanied and directly supervised by a licensed adult.
-See page 45-46 for license fees.
+See pages 47-49 for license fees.